A stock image of a solar eclipse.

 Southeastern Ontario: Belleville, Kingston and Cornwall

 Belleville: Overlooking the Bay of Quinte in Hastings County, find water-based and land adventures around the historic town of Belleville.
-A variety of hotels and motels are available in town or alternatively look for accommodation in neighbouring Prince Edward County.
+A variety of hotels and motels are available in town or look for accommodation in neighbouring Prince Edward County.

 Kingston: Visit a fascinating reconstructed fort, tour a former prison and shop at a heritage market in one of Ontario’s most historic cities.
 You’ll also want to stay for great live music, cuisine and craft beer.